richardlasmith/osticket-prereqs/README.md

 <img src="https://i.imgur.com/5a3p3sN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-We need to fill in the "MySQL Database, Username, Password and create a new database in HeidiSQL called osTicket, by right clicking on unamed, create new and database.
-Once completed we should be good to install.
+We need to fill in the "MySQL Database, Username, and Password and create a new database in HeidiSQL called osTicket, by right-clicking on unnamed create new and database.
+Once completed, we should be good to install.
 </p>
 <br />